Single Sources of Truth

 })

-type Task = z.infer<typeof Task>
+When extracting the type with type Task = z.infer<typeof Task>:

 // {